 In 1974, Padraig established a local newspaper, Kerry’s Eye in Tralee, Co.
 Kerry.
-Padraig set up the newspaper in a response to the local governments failure to tackle the problem of repeat flooding in the town.
+Padraig set up the newspaper in response to the local government's failure to tackle the problem of repeat flooding in the town.
 Various plans were put forward but all were declared too expensive to carry out.
 By the eighth issue of the Kerry’s Eye, Tralee UDC announced that work had commenced on the construction of a new culvert.
 Tralee has had no serious flood in the 30 years since.

 The first issue of Kerry’s Eye was 12 pages.
 The weekly newspaper was financed by advertising for the first two years.
 It remained a free circulation in Tralee until 1980 and sold at a nominal price of 12 pence outside Tralee.
 The newspaper continues to be printed and published by the family with a weekly circulation of over 26,000.
 It is the leading independently-owned local paper in Ireland.

-Joan Kennelly was co-founder of the Kerry’s Eye and became the driving force behind the success of the newspaper.
+The late Joan Kennelly was co-founder of the Kerry’s Eye and became the driving force behind the success of the newspaper.
 Together, Joan and Padraig captured a candid account of Irish life from the 1950s.
 Joan died on 30 December 2006.

 How We Did It